 For momentum the situation is a bit more complex as two boundary conditions must be provided along the coast (one each for the normal and tangential velocities).
 The boundary of the ocean in the C-grid is defined by the velocity-faces.
 For example, at a given T-level, the lateral boundary (a coastline or an intersection with the bottom topography) is made of segments joining f-points, and normal velocity points are located between two f-points (Fig. 8.1).
 The boundary condition on the normal velocity (no flux through solid boundaries) can thus be easily implemented using the mask system.
 The boundary condition on the tangential velocity requires a more specific treatment.
-This boundary condition influences the relative vorticity and momentum diffusive trends, and is required in order to compute the vorticity at the coast.
-Four different types of lateral boundary condition are available, controlled by the value of the rn-shlat namelist parameter.
-(The value of the mask f array along the coastline is set equal to this parameter.)
-These are:
+This boundary condition influences the relative vorticity at the coast.
+Four different types of lateral boundary condition are available, controlled by the value of the rn_shlat namelist parameter.
+(The value of the mask $f$ array along the coastline is set equal to this parameter.)
+These are :